Another ClimateTech Podcast

 A university dropout becomes a university chancellor with Christian Rebernik of Tomorrow University

-May 07, 2024 • Ryan Grant Little
+• Ryan Grant Little

 Christian Rebernik is the mastermind behind Tomorrow University, an accredited online university using business education to drive impact and sustainability.
 In this interview we talked about: